grow-services/developer-documentation/src/methods.md

 ## registerPregnancy

-This method is used to register a new pregnancy, set the basic details, and establish a unique `growchartid`. `registerPregnancy` is usually followed up by other methods such as `getPdf`, `getData` and/or `getChartImage`
+This method is used to register a new pregnancy, set the basic details and establish an unique `growchartid`. `registerPregnancy` is usually followed up by other methods such as `getPdf`, `getData` and/or `getChartImage`.

 If the MIS can generate a unique reference for this pregnancy, it can be passed in the `growchartid` field.
 The service will use that reference to identify the chart in other calls.

 If the MIS does not provide a unique reference, you can leave the `growchartid` field empty.
-The service will generate a unique id, and return it in the response for the MIS to store for future methods.
+The service will generate an unique id and return it in the response for the MIS to store for future methods.

-The growchartversion identifies the set of co-efficients used for this pregnancy, i.e. `UK2013`, `NL2012` or `NL2013`.
-The field is optional, and if omitted uses the default *current* growchartversion for the country of the caller.
-It is recommended to omit this field, and let the service automatically select the current growversion.
-The field is only intended for re-creating legacy charts.
+The growchartversion identifies the set of co-efficients used for this pregnancy, i.e. `UK2014`, `NZ2014` or `NL2013`.
+The field is optional, and if omitted it uses `NL2013` or use the version of a known `growchartid`.
+If you want to use a different growchartversion you have to set this parameter.
+It is not possible for the api to return the latest version of a country specific version because it's possible the list of ethnicities has been updated in this newer version.

 The `ethnicity` is specified in the scope of the growchartversion.